oneapi-src/level-zero-spec/include/core/INTRO.md

 The API allows sharing of memory objects across different device processes.
 Since each process has it's own virtual address space, there is no guarantee that the same virtual address will be available when the memory object is shared in new process.
 There are a set of APIs that makes it easier to share the memory objects with ease.

+## System Resource Management
+The API provides in-band ability to query the performance, power and health of accelerator resources.
+It also enables controlling the performance and power profile of these resources.
+Finally it provides access to maintanence facilities such as performing hardware diagnostics or updating firmwares.

 # <a name="spec">API Specification</a>
 The following section provides high-level design philosophy of the APIs.